 \subsection{Chi-squared value of the data}

-While we do not perform any Bayesian inference on astrophysical model parameters in this work, as the current data are not expected to contain a detectable signal that would allow meaningful parameter constraints, we instead focus on the detection and quantifying the measurement consistency with noise.
-We want to compare the features in the data against expectations derived from simulated populations of BBH.
-To quantify the agreement between our empirical covariance matrix and the model predictions, we define a chi-square-like statistic as
+We do not perform Bayesian inference on astrophysical model parameters in this work, as the current data are not expected to contain a detectable signal that would enable meaningful parameter constraints.
+Instead, we focus on searching for signatures of a stochastic signal.
+We compare the features observed in the data with expectations derived from simulated BHB populations.
+To quantify the agreement between the empirical covariance matrix and the model predictions, we define a chi-square-like statistic as

 where $\hat{\mathcal{C}}_{S,w}^{IJ}(f_1, f_2)$ is the covariance matrix defined in Eq. \eqref{Cov_weight_t}, and $\mathcal{C}_S^{\rm model}(f_1, f_2,\theta)$ is the predicted covariance from a given population model with population parameter $\theta$ and it acts as the template of the covariance matrix. $\mathcal{A}$ sets the overall scaling of the covariance matrix, and its value depends on the choice of the model template.
 We exclude the diagonal terms ($f_1 = f_2$) from the summation, as they correspond to the auto-power components, for which $\hat{\mathcal{C}}_{S,w}^{IJ}(f_1, f_1)$ acts as a biased estimator of the true covariance structure due to noise.